cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 Once Cloud Build is enabled, a principal will have been created in **'IAM and Admin > IAM'** called `xxxxxxxxxxxx@cloudbuild.gserviceaccount.com`, we also need this principal to have the **'Basic -> Editor'** role permissions.
 Do this by editing the principal with the pen icon on the right and selecting the appropriate role.

-### Defining a bucket for the GCP project
+### Defining a bucket for the Primary GCP Project

-Create a bucket in the project that will store the captured raw data from GCP.
+Create a bucket in the project that will store the captured raw data from across all GCP projects.
 For more information https://cloud.google.com/storage/docs/creating-buckets

-## Setting up a Service Account in GCP
+## Setting up a Service Account in Primary GCP Project
 Next, you need to set up a Service Account in GCP.
 For information on how to do this more see:
 * https://console.cloud.google.com/iam-admin/serviceaccounts
 * https://cloud.google.com/iam/docs/service-accounts